-Reflecting on her national title win more than four years ago, Erin says the Young Grower of the Year competition gave her the ability to continue to do the job she loves - horticultural promotion.
-Since winning, she has become the chair of the Bay of Plenty Young Fruit Grower Upskilling Committee that organises the regional Young Grower competition but also runs educational events.
+Reflecting on her national title win, Erin says the Young Grower of the Year competition gave her the ability to continue to do the job she loves - horticultural promotion.
+Since winning, she has become the chair of the Bay of Plenty Young Fruit Grower Upskilling Committee which organises the regional Young Grower competition but also runs educational events.